49 St John Street, Stirling FK8 1ED | |

 Entrance to the John Cowane exhibition and gardens is free and donations towards the buildings upkeep are welcomed by the charity.

-For further information regarding Cowane's Hospital, the Cowane's Trust & event hire please visit www.cowanes.org.uk
+For opening hours, and further information regarding Cowane's Hospital, the Cowane's Trust and event hire, please visit www.cowanes.org.uk

 The Cowane’s Hospital Trust, Registered Scottish Charity SCO19364